swiss-ai-center/core-engine/docs/tutorials/implement-service.md

 !!! note

-    If the service is part of the CSIA-PME GitHub organization also add a link to the [Service](../reference/service.md)'s [Reference](../reference) page in the repository README.md file.
+    If the service is part of the Swiss AI Center GitHub organization also add a link to the [Service](../reference/service.md)'s [Reference](../reference) page in the repository README.md file.

     ```md
     # Anomaly detection

     This service detects anomalies in a time series.

-    _Check the [related documentation](https://csia-pme.github.io/csia-pme/reference/ae-ano-detection) for more information._
+    _Check the [related documentation](https://swiss-ai-center.github.io/swiss-ai-center/reference/ae-ano-detection) for more information._
     ```

 ##### 2.4.2 Update the service pyproject title